SergeyKanzhelev/apmtips/source/_posts/2017-09-21-two-types-of-correlation.markdown

   | summarize sum(itemCount) by from = cloud_RoleName1, to = cloud_RoleName
 ```

+This query joins outgoing from component `A` dependency call to the request incoming to the component `B`.
 Now you can see a map where every node is a separate `cloud_RoleName`.
 Note, that some of dependency calls are made to external components.
 To draw those you'd still need to use a target field from before.
 With the slight modification - you need to group it by `cloud_roleName`:

 ```
 dependencies | summarize sum(itemCount) by from = cloud_RoleName, to = target
 ```

-This example shows how to build an application map.
+This example shows how to build an application map from code.
 First - define some constants:

 ``` csharp
 string SINGLE_INSTRUMENTATION_KEY = "3b162b68-47d7-4a8c-b031-c246206696e3";
 var TRACE_ID = Guid.NewGuid().ToString();
 ```

 First component - let's call it `Frontend` reports `RequestTelemetry` and related `DependencyTelemetry`.
-Note that both defines the `.Cloud.RoleName` context property to identify the component.
+Both define the `.Cloud.RoleName` context property to identify the component.

 ``` csharp
 var r = new RequestTelemetry(